-Erectile dysfunction (ED) is the inability to achieve or sustain an erection suitable for sexual intercourse.
-A penile prosthesis, also know as a penile implant (or a device implanted inside the penis), is among the treatment options for men with ED.
-These devices are either malleable (bendable) or inflatable.
+Erectile dysfunction (ED) is the inability to achieve or sustain an erection for sexual intercourse.
+A penile prosthesis, also known as a penile implant, is a surgical treatment option for men with ED.

-A penile implant is usually recommended when there is a clear medical cause for ED and when the problem is unlikely to improve naturally or with other medical treatments.
-Sometimes a penile prosthesis is implanted during surgery to reconstruct the penis when scarring has caused erections to curve (Peyronie's disease).
+A penile implant is usually a solution for patients with a clear medical cause for ED and when the problem is unlikely to improve naturally or with other treatments or medications.
+Sometimes a penile prosthesis is implanted during surgery to reconstruct the penis when scarring has caused erections to curve (Peyronie’s disease).

 The physician can implant one of two types of penile devices:

-The primary difference between prosthesis types is that malleable implants produce a permanently firm penis, while the inflatable implants produce a controlled, more natural erection.
-With a malleable implant, the patient simply moves the penis into the desired position, and then back.
+Malleable implants produce a permanently firm penis, while the inflatable implants produce a controlled, more natural erection.
+Using a malleable implant, the patient can simply move the penis into the desired position.

-Implants enable men with erectile dysfunction to have a satisfactory erection for sexual intercourse.
-You should still be able to have an orgasm with a penile implant if you were able to have one before the surgery.
+Implants enable men with erectile dysfunction to have satisfactory erections for sexual activity.
+Men with implants should still be able to have orgasms if they were able to before the surgery.

 Learn more about our work in prosthetics in this blog by Dr. Kevin Campbell.